Carrickfergus Castle Northern Ireland a tale of ghosts, pirates, & Normans

 Carrickfergus Castle

-John de Courcy managed to build the castle and rule the area because Richard the Lionheart simply didn’t give a toss about Ireland in fact he barely cared about being King of England either.
+John de Courcy built the castle and ruled as a petty King because Richard the Lionheart simply didn’t give a toss about Ireland in fact he barely cared about being King of England either.

 When Richard died in 1199 his brother John became King of England and he did care about Ireland and felt that John de Courcy had usurped and set up his own kingdom.
 John commissioned Hugh de Lacy a Norman Lord living south of Dublin to bring de Courcy to heel.